basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 latest version of strong consistency.

-* **Consistent reads of never-written keys create tombstones** --- A tombstone will be written if you perform a read against a key that a majority of peers claims to not exist.
+* **Consistent reads of never-written keys create tombstones** --- A [[tombstone|Object Deletion]] will be written if you perform a read against a key that a majority of peers claims to not exist.
 This is necessary for certain corner cases in which offline or unreachable replicas containing partially written data need to be rolled back in the future.
 * **Consistent keys and key listing** --- In Riak, key listing operations, such as listing all the keys in a bucket, do not filter out tombstones.
-While this is rarely a problem for non-strongly- consistent keys, it does present an issue for strong consistency due to the tombstone issues mentioned above.
+While this is rarely a problem for non-strongly-consistent keys, it does present an issue for strong consistency due to the tombstone issues mentioned above.
 * **Secondary indexes not supported** --- Strongly consistent operations do not support [[secondary indexes|Using Strong Consistency]] \(2i) at this time.
-Furthermore, any other metadata attached to objects will be silently ignored by Riak.
+Furthermore, any other metadata attached to objects, even if not related to 2i, will be silently ignored by Riak in strongly consistent buckets.
 * **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using [[Multi- Datacenter Replication|Multi Data Center Replication: Architecture]]
   \(MDC).
-This is because MDC replication currently supports only eventually consistent replication across clusters.
+This is because MDC Replication currently supports only eventually consistent replication across clusters.
 Mixing strongly consistent data within a cluster with eventually consistent data between clusters is difficult to reason about from the perspective of